hgrecco/flexparser/README.rst

     three <- newvalue
     one == three

-and then run the following code:1
+and then run the following code:

 .. code-block:: python